EasyMapper/Productivity

 EasyMapper's facilities for mapping text documents

-Flows to create mind maps of text documents – including automatically!
+Workflows to create mind maps from text documents – even automatically!

-So you have a MS-Word document or other format with relevant content and you would like to make a mind map of it or part of it, in software.
+So you have a document in MS-Word or some other format with relevant content and you would like to make a mind map of it or part of it, in a software.

-But this mind map is what to do; as with anything you do, you must have a defined workflow, which shows you how to do something.
-Without it, you have to figure out or define the flow, which may not be easy, nor simple, nor desirable, let alone convenient.
+But this mind map is what you want to do; as with anything you do, you must have a defined workflow that shows you how to do it.
+Without it, you have to figure out or define the workflow, which may not be easy, simple or desirable, let alone convenient.

 This article presents some possible workflows for creating a mind map of a text document, culminating in an automatic option.

-At the end you will find a summary with the relevant ideas for you to apply the content, in image and PDF for download.
+At the end you will find a summary with the relevant ideas for you to apply the content, in an image and a PDF for download.

 In the most laborious version of making a mind map, you read a title, type your text as a subtopic in the mind map, and repeat this for the entire structure.

-Although it takes longer, this version is not all bad; typing the text is a way of studying, it helps to know and fix the content to some extent.
+Although it takes longer, this version is not all bad; typing the text is a way of studying, it helps you learn and retain the content to some extent.

-In this flow you place the windows of the document app and the mind map app side by side, selected text and drag and drop it into the mind map.
+In this workflow you place the windows of the document app and the mind map app side by side, select the text and drag and drop it into the mind map window.

 This possibility depends on whether your mind mapping app has the ability to receive the dragged topics.
 This is the case with EasyMapper.
 But you have the option to copy and paste as well.